syncfusion/ej2-angular-docs/src/calendars/datetimepicker/getting-started.md

 ## Adding DateTimePicker component

-Modify the template in [src/app/app.component.ts] file to render the DateTimePicker component.
+Modify the template in [src/app/app.component.ts] file to render the Angular DateTime Picker component.
 Add the Angular DateTimePicker by using `<ejs-datetimepicker>` selector in `template` section of the app.component.ts file.

 ```javascript